-In compliance with AB-434 and Gov Code 11546.7, we have posted the Website Accessibility Certification form (WORD) for this site.
+In compliance with AB-434 and Gov Code 11546.7, we have posted the Website Accessibility Certification form (PDF) for this site.

 Web Content Accessibility

 The California Department of Financial Protection and Innovation (DFPI) is working diligently to achieve full compliance Government Code section 7405, Government Code section 11135, and Level AA of Web Content Accessibility Guidelines (WCAG) 2.0 of Priority 1, 2, and 3 guidelines, for “AAA” compliance of the World Wide Web Consortium (W3C), Web Content Accessibility Guidelines 1.0.
 In addition, the California Portal satisfies Section 508, Subpart B, Subsection 1194.22, Guidelines A-P of the Rehabilitation Act of 1973 as revised in 1998.
 The State of California is strongly committed to improved accessibility for all Californians.

 If you have difficulty accessing any material on the DFPI Website, please contact us in writing, via telephone or email and we will work with you to make the information available.
 You can direct your request to toll free (800) 622-0620; email: email@example.com.

 For assistance under Section 508 and the ADA act, please contact the DFPI’s EEO Officer, Kevin Morrison, at (916) 322-8862, or via email at Kevin.Morrison@dfpi.ca.gov.